TranDangKhoi/shopee-clone/README.md

 };
 ```

-When you export the component and then import it somewhere else, you can use those "randomClassName" prop to style the component 😄.
+When you export the component and then import it somewhere else, you can use those "whateverClassName" prop to style the component 😄.
 But the problem is... there are no className suggestions ☹.
-This will become frustrated for those who is new to Tailwind and haven't remembered all of the neccessary classNames
+This will become frustrated for those who is new to Tailwind or haven't remembered all of the neccessary classNames (including me)

 The reason is because Tailwind will only suggest Tailwind's classNames when you declare a `className=""`, it doesn't understand `errorClassName=""` or `containerClassName=""` or `whateverClassName=""`.
 So you need to change your settings a bit, using this one I made for myself: